My Phone Page

 PICTURE COMING SOON (I HOPE)

-This is my thirteenth vintage phone, a beige Automatic Electric model 90 wallphone which I was sent for cost of postage alone.
-This phone currently has stickers on the case, and the handset hook is acting sluggish (most likely needs lubrication).
-I have yet to test this phone.
+This is my thirteenth vintage phone, a white Automatic Electric model 90 wallphone which I was sent for cost of postage alone.
+As received, this phone had stickers on the case, but it's been cleaned up, and works fairly well (though the handset hook and dial tend to act a bit sluggish).

 DIAL (coming soon) | RING (coming soon)